-Convener: T Johnson
+Convener: D West

-Course entry requirements: NQF level 8 qualification in Taxation; or NQF level 8 qualification in Accounting, including taxation courses at that level; or NQF level 8 qualification in Law, including taxation courses.
+Course entry requirements: NQF level 8 qualification in Taxation; or NQF level 8 qualification in Accounting, including taxation courses at that level; or NQF level 8 qualification in Law, including

 Objective: The course is designed to complement practical tax experience gained by working tax practitioners.
 Therefore, students who are working in a tax environment while pursuing this course, would derive the most benefit therefrom.
-This course aims to develop further the skills required of well rounded, competent practitioners in the tax field; to assess the tax efficiency of commercial transactions; to conduct research; to draft legal opinions; to deal with SARS on behalf of clients; and, to prepare for and execute tax litigation.
+This course aims to develop further the skills required of well rounded, competent practitioners in the tax field; to assess the tax efficiency of commercial transactions: to conduct research: to draft tax opinions: to deal with SARS on behalf of clients: and. to prepare for and execute tax litigation.